-George Sargent, born in Birmingham, England, in 1856, was a baker by trade before emigrating to Australia.
-In 1883 in Sydney he married Australian-born Charlotte Foster, aged 27, daughter of Thomas Foster, a coachman, and his wife Sarah.
-Charlotte had a son born out of wedlock whom she named Henry Hartley and who was five years old when she married George Sargent.
+George Sargent (1859-1921), was born in Birmingham, England, to James Sergeant a Warwickshire grocer and his wife Ann (nee Coates).
+George was one of 5 pastrycook Sergeant brothers to migrate to Australia.
+In 1883 in Sydney he married Australian-born Charlotte Foster (1856-1924), aged 27, who had been born on 28 May 1856 to Thomas Foster, a coachman, and his wife Sarah (nee Thornber).
+Charlotte had a son born out of wedlock whom she named Henry Hartley (later known as Foster Henry Hartley Sargent) and who was five years old when she married George Sargent.
 There were no children of George and Charlotte’s marriage and Henry was brought up as their own son.
 They later adopted a daughter.

-Sargent’s penny pies and later their coffee houses became famous in Sydney and Melbourne and the Sargent family became wealthy.
-Charlotte’s son, who had taken the name Foster Henry Hartley Sargent, also trained as a baker and went into the business as co-director with George.
+Sargent’s penny pies, and later their coffee houses became famous in Sydney and Melbourne and the Sargent family became wealthy.
+Charlotte’s son, Hartley, also trained as a baker and went into business as a co-director with George.

-From 1895 to 1906 George and Henry (and their wives) purchased a considerable area of Beecroft land, eight adjoining portions of over two acres each on the northern side of Copeland Road East and about one acre on the corner of Railway Crescent and Hannah Street.
-On this corner block the younger Sargents built a two-storeyed brick home and furnished it expensively .
+From 1895 to 1906 George and Hartley (and their wives) purchased a considerable area of Beecroft land, including eight adjoining portions of over two acres each on the northern side of Copeland Road East and about one acre on the corner of Railway Crescent (now Wongala Crescent) and Hannah Street.
+On this latter corner block the younger Sargents built a two-storeyed brick home and furnished it expensively .

-On the first block of land purchased in Copeland Road East in 1895, George and Charlotte put up a weatherboard cottage, ‘Waratah’, as a holiday home.
-They soon built a much more handsome brick bungalow, ‘Uralla’, in a style combining both late Victorian and early Federation features.
+On the first block of land purchased in Copeland Road East in 1895, George and Charlotte put up a weatherboard cottage, Waratah, as a holiday home.
+They soon built a much more handsome brick bungalow, Uralla, in a style combining both late Victorian and early Federation features.
 At the rear was a wide timber veranda with a turret room at one end and a four-roomed coach house was built in the extensive garden.
-In 1902 George put up two brick bungalows on one side of ‘Uralla’ and in 1905 five more close by, these latter designed by architect William Nixon.
+By 1896 Charlotte was winning prizes at the inaugural Beecroft Horticultural Show for her flowers .
+In 1902 George put up two brick bungalows on one side of Uralla and in 1905 five more close by, these latter designed by architect William Nixon.
 These nine houses in a row were remarkable for their quality brick and timber work and for the homogenous appearance of the street with each house sitting squarely in the centre of a wide block and well back from the road alignment .

-In 1921 George Sargent died at the age of 64 in his Vaucluse home, much respected as both man and businessman.
+In 1921 George Sargent died at the age of 64 in his Vaucluse home, much respected as both a man and a businessman.
 The Bulletin spoke of his astute and honest dealings: